Birthday Gift Ideas for Children with Sensory Processing Disorder (SPD)

 Our daughter has benefited so much from the indoor gym.
 She wants to be moving almost constantly so it provides an outlet for that energy.
 From the age of one she would go on walks of 5 or more miles per day.
 I didn't understand it at all at the time, I just thought she loved to be active.
 But looking back it was clearly the constant physical movement was providing relief for her vestibular, interoceptive, tactile and proprioceptive sensory needs.

-We'd heard so many good things from other SPD parents about the Jungle Gym (now called the Deluxe Indoor Playground), we decided to bite the bullet and buy one for our daughter's third Christmas.
+We'd heard so many good things from other SPD parents about the Jungle Gym (now called the Deluxe Indoor Playground), we decided to bite the bullet and buy one for our daughter's third Birthday.
 Out of all my children's toys it's been one of the most used ever (literally every single day).
 It has been swung, climbed and clambered on all year round, but it's been a life saver for our family especially during the cold, wet winter months when trips to the park are not feasible.

 My daughter used to climb and jump all over the furniture.